-In Hebrews 13:17, some translations tell us to “obey” those who “rule over” us in the church.
-This is a very unfortunate translation.
+In Hebrews 13:17, some English Bibles tell us to “obey” those who “rule over” us in the church.
+These are very unfortunate translations.

 In the Greek, the verb translated “obey” is in the middle voice and means to “be persuaded”.
 Yet it is often wrongly translated in the active voice as “obey”, which has an entirely different meaning.